 Pop-ups allow brands both big and small to explore all kinds of cool ideas.
 And the best ones offer truly unique experiences.
 There is one thing that a lot of them share though: their size, or should we say, lack of it.
 Yes, sometimes you’ll find a pop-up that sprawls across some huge open plan warehouse, but that creates challenges of its own.
-More often a pop-up will have to deal with making the most of a compact footprint, so here are some ideas on how to make your little space go the extra mile.
+More often a pop-up shop design will have to deal with making the most of a compact footprint, so here are some ideas on how to make your little space go the extra mile.

 Experiment with furniture

 Other than the things you’re selling, your furniture is probably going to be the thing that takes up the most real estate in your retail space.
 If you do have some creative wiggle room when it comes to the furniture you fill your pop-up with, it may pay to adopt themes that allow you to choose the least bulky pieces.